kokosnotfound/Label-Generator/README.md

 # Chemistry Label Generator

-Welcome to the Chemistry Label Generator repository!
-This project provides a straightforward solution for generating chemical labels that can be easily printed and attached to bottles and containers.
-You can access and use the generator online by following the link [here](https://kokosnotfound.github.io/Chemistry-Label-Generator/).

-## Features

-- **User-Friendly Interface:** Our intuitive web interface makes the label generation process simple and quick, eliminating the need for design skills.
-You won't have to worry about the design – just input the necessary information.

-- **Swift Label Creation:** Generate clear and informative chemical labels in just a few clicks, saving you time and effort.

-- **Print-Ready Labels in PDF:** The tool creates labels optimized for printing in PDF format.
-No design customization is needed, ensuring efficiency.

-- **Useful for Various Purposes:** Whether you're a professional chemist, educator, or simply organizing household chemicals, our label generator caters to a wide range of users.

-## Getting Started

 To start using the Chemistry Label Generator, you have two options:

 ### Option 1: Local Usage